Summa Cum Laude graduation honors, UCLA

 Dr. Nimmi Kapoor

-Nimmi S. Kapoor, MD, is a fellowship-trained, board-certified oncology surgeon specializing in breast and thyroid cancer.
+Nimmi S. Kapoor, MD, a Cedars-Sinai physician, is a fellowship-trained, board-certified oncology surgeon specializing in breast and thyroid cancer.

 Dr. Kapoor graduated summa cum laude from UCLA, and then attended the prestigious Weill Cornell Medical College in New York City, graduating with honors in research and as a member of the Alpha Omega Alpha honor society.
 She completed both a general surgery residency and an endocrine cancer research fellowship at New York Presbyterian Hospital-Cornell.
 During this time, she received advanced Breast Surgical Oncology training as well as Head and Neck training at the world renowned Memorial Sloan-Kettering Cancer Center.
-Dr. Kapoor also completed a Breast and Thyroid Surgical Oncology Fellowship at both John Wayne Cancer Institute and Cedars Sinai Medical Center.
+Dr. Kapoor also completed a Breast and Thyroid Surgical Oncology Fellowship at both John Wayne Cancer Institute and Cedars-Sinai.

 Dr. Kapoor participates in multiple research studies and clinical trials.
 Her research interests include hereditary genetic testing, intraoperative radiation therapy, nipple-sparing mastectomy, and breast density.
 She has authored over 25 peer-reviewed manuscripts and book chapters, which include publications in Annals of Surgical Oncology, American Journal of Surgery, and Cancer.
 Dr. Kapoor has presented her research nationally and has received several awards for her accomplishments from groups such as the American Society of Clinical Oncology (ASCO) and the American Society of Breast Surgeons.